History of Suresnes: The Seine

 The Suresnes pond, in the Bois de Boulogne, possible survival of the location of an island between Suresnes and the woods.

 A trade route since Antiquity, the Seine brought in several types of income.
 Fishing was done with fixed installations (gords) or on the water (lines, nets, nasses), with many Suresnois using this second method.
 In 1646, there were six gords on the Val d'Or descent.
 There were professional fishermen in Suresnes until 1870, supplying the “guinguettes” for their fried fish and the markets of Suresnes, Puteaux, and Saint-Cloud.
 In September 1805, the gords were destroyed.
 At a time when shipwrecks were frequent due to the river's overflowing waters, the people of Suresnes were also able to benefit from the wrecks.

 In the past, boats on the Seine were generally small and flat-bottomed, pulled by horses along towpaths.
-In Suresnes, they stopped at the “Port aux Vins” at the end of the eponymous street, carrying barrels of wine to the capital.
+In Suresnes, they stopped at the "Port aux Vins" at the end of the eponymous street, carrying barrels of wine to the capital.
 Boats also stopped on the banks of the Val d'Or to drop off sheep from Paris or Champagne, which were then taken to the pastures on the hillsides around La Fouilleuse.
 The inhabitants of Suresnes could also see boats coming down the Seine carrying trees cut down in the forests of the Yonne and Côte-d'Or regions.

 The Seine at Suresnes by Alfred Sisley (1879).

 After the Debacle, the Seine at the Suresnes Bridge by Alfred Sisley (1880).

 The Seine at Suresnes by Henri Rousseau.

 The races at Longchamp (engraving from 1860, with Mont Valérien at the top right) attract many Parisians on Sundays, who then quench their thirst in the guinguettes of Suresnes.

 Postcard showing Rue du Pont, which has disappeared today, replaced by a shopping center.

-From the 19th to the first part of the 20th century, strollers, turfers, and lovers of guinguettes flocked to Suresnes.
+From the 19th to the early 20th century, strollers, turfers, and lovers of guinguettes flocked to Suresnes.
 The most important were located along the quays: “Le Moulin Rose” (with a mill on the front and a ballroom that welcomed turfers and newlyweds), “Le Pavillon de Suresnes,” “Le Chalet du Cycle” (with an attraction, a small cable car running above the gardens, between two turrets) and finally “À la Belle Gabrielle,” created in 1861 and described as follows by the historical and commercial directory of Suresnes at the time: “Great restaurateur, magnificent gardens, groves, pavilions, chalets overlooking the banks of the Seine, luxury cuisine, exceptional value for money, fine wines, billiards, private pavilions for banquets and weddings.”
 Rue du Pont also boasts one of the largest concentrations of restaurants in the whole of western Paris.
 Since the construction of the first dam, boat omnibuses have been making the journey to Paris easier.